ibm-garage-dach/cloud-native-bootcamp-iks/lab-03-kube-pod.md

 * https://cloudnative101.dev/lectures/kube-core-concepts/
 * http://cloudnative101.dev/lectures/kube-configuration/

+Hint: make sure to select **more** on the Kubernetes YAML examples in above supporting information.

 ## Challenge to be solved

 Write a pod definition named yoda-service-pod.yml.
 Then create a pod in the cluster using this definition to make sure it works.